 And Barack Obama, Steve Jobs and Mark Zuckerberg in all this?

-Barack Obama, Steve Jobs, and Mark Zuckerberg are walking meeting early adopter.
+Barack Obama, Steve Jobs, and Mark Zuckerberg are walking meeting early adopters.
 They understood early that meetings are important in any organization and since they were mostly busy all moment was good for them to have that meeting.
 But I think that these men understood the importance of being in good shape, that a 30 minutes walk will raise your imagination and your stimuli to better performed.
-We cannot argue that these men have to manage to outperformed as individuals and also as the main manager of their organization.
+We cannot argue that these men have to manage to outperform as individuals and also as the main manager of their organization.

 Walking meetings impact

 We can see easily a direct impact on the financial result of their organization and the fact they have exercise while maintaining their functions.
 When you have a meeting with less than 4 and even if it’s 4, you can get up and prepare to have a walk, a walking meeting with our Beenote App.
-Instead of taking with you a paper pad and a pen and even nothing, take your phone and start your walking meeting with Beenote.
+Instead of taking with you a paper pad and a pen and even nothing, grab your phone and start your walking meeting with Beenote.
 While walking you can add subjects, notes, tasks, and decisions to an agenda with a simple click.

 Change your world, one meeting at a time with Beenote.